Using the STAC Specification#

 ]

-The contact information is included in the STAC Item descriptor under the contacts
+The contact information is included in the STAC Item descriptor under the contacts property.
+The value is a list (array) and thus allows specifying multiple contacts.

 See the full specification for the For example: